 In early 2009, Time Warner Cable refiled its request, with additional consultants and large volumes of testimonies.
 Throughout 2009 and much of 2010, the local telcos found themselves as the subject of demanding and complex litigation against a large telecommunications company.

-Attorneys Joe Donahue and Drew Landry of the Augusta office of Preti Flaherty represented four of the rural telephone companies with the assistance of their clients and one consultant.
+Attorney Joe Donahue of the Augusta office of Preti Flaherty represented four of the rural telephone companies with the assistance of their clients and one consultant.
 In addition to its consultants, Time Warner Cable and its partner were represented by four law firms, including a large international law firm, and internal lawyers.

 The case came to a conclusion at the Maine PUC this week.
 In denying Time Warner Cable's request, the Maine PUC sifted through hundreds of pages of evidence and studies and found that the request created an undue economic burden on the Maine telcos.
 The Maine Commission followed a standard similar to that recently approved by the U.S. District Court in North Dakota, focusing on the potential impact of competitive entry on the rural carriers' ability to maintain service quality and attract capital on reasonable terms.
 The PUC rejected Time Warner Cable's positions that the Commission should adopt an "economic viability" standard, should consider revenues from the carriers' affiliated companies, and should apply a presumption favoring competition in such cases.
 The PUC also found that terminating the Rural Exemption was not consistent with the principles and objectives of universal service policy, which is to assure that all customers, even the most rural customers, receive quality telephone service at reasonable rates.

-Attorneys Donahue and Landry were pleased with the results for their clients.
+Attorney Donahue was pleased with the results for his clients.
 Attorney Donahue stated: "This is a great victory for our clients and the rural telephone industry as a whole.
 It will promote and enhance universal telephone and internet service objectives for all customers of rural telephone companies."